Our Methodology

 Accuracy and Updates

 The IRS adjusts many tax parameters annually for inflation.
-We update our database each year when the IRS publishes its annual revenue procedure for inflation adjustments, typically in October or November.
-While we strive for accuracy, tax law changes frequently — always verify figures against current IRS publications before making tax decisions.
+We update our compiled figures each year when the IRS publishes its annual revenue procedure for inflation adjustments, typically in October or November.
+While we strive for accuracy, tax law changes frequently, always verify figures against current IRS publications before making tax decisions.

 Processing Pipeline

-Our ETL pipeline builds the PlainTaxData database through a structured extraction and validation process:
+We build the PlainTaxData dataset through a structured extraction and validation process:

 - Download IRS Revenue Procedures, publications, and IR announcements for each tax year as they are released